bitfocus/companion-module-canon-ptz/companion/HELP.md

 ## This module supports the following Canon PTZ cameras:

-**CR-N300, CR-N500**
+**CR-N300, CR-N500, CR-N700**

+It also supports the following Canon XF series cameras:

+**XF-605**

 Other devices using the XC protocol may be supported by using the "Other" model type in the list.
+Try it out!

 ## Actions